I’m not primarily a front-end developer, been slowly learning how to deal with the brave new importmaps world.

 3. How can you tell which urls are available at all?

-For some libraries I can pin what seems to be any file, but for others, no matter what I try, I get the “not found” error from bin/importmap
+For some libraries I can pin what seems to be any file, but for others, no matter what I try, I get the “not found” error from bin/importmap.
+At the same time, the same url works if I use it in the browser.

 For example, this file is available directly: https://cdn.jsdelivr.net/npm/chartjs-plugin-annotation/dist/chartjs-plugin-annotation.cjs

-But no matter what I try, I cannot pin it with bin/importmaps
+But no matter what I try, I cannot pin it with bin/importmaps:

 bin/importmap pin chartjs-plugin-annotation/dist/chartjs-plugin-annotation.cjs --from jsdelivr